hello@julietsmallernst.com ✗ 510-216-3988

 Therapy with adults

-The adults I work with tend to be people who want to get to the heart of their persistent dissatisfaction, understand themselves more clearly, and live more freely in their relationships with other people.
+The adults I work with tend to be people who want to get to the heart of their persistent dissatisfaction, understand themselves more clearly, come to terms with their losses, and live more freely in their relationships with other people.
 I have worked with clients experiencing symptoms of anxiety, depression, grief, dread, chronic stress, and developmental trauma.
 My therapeutic style is relaxed, relational, and good-humored.
 My work tends to be flexible and focused on long-term growth.

 Therapy with me can look like...